datorama/SuiteNG/README.md

       The parallel mode to configure in xml file.
       User property: parallel.mode

+    suiteLevelTimeoutInMilliseconds (Default: 0)
+      The suite level timeout in milliseconds to configure in xml file.
+      User property: suite.timeout

     suiteName (Default: default)
       The suite name to configure in xml file.
       User property: suite.name